 When will Morbius be released in theaters?

 Morbius was originally scheduled to be released on July 31, 2020 and was rescheduled for January 28, 2022, after movie theaters were shuttered due to the ongoing coronavirus pandemic.
 However, the movie is currently delayed again to April 1, 2022,

 Where can I watch the trailer for Morbius?

 Wait, who the heck is Morbius?

 Morbius the Living Vampire is a supernatural, horror anti-hero in the Marvel Universe.
-Created by Roy Thomas and Gil Kane, Morbius was introduced as a villain of Spider-Man in The Amazing Spider-Man #101, in 1971.
-The character's cult popularity allowed him to star in his own series of Marvel comic books, and appears as a recurring character throughout various Marvel stories.
+Created by Roy Thomas and Gil Kane, Morbius was introduced as a villain of Spider-Man in The Amazing Spider-Man #101 in 1971.
+The character's cult popularity allowed him to star in his own series of Marvel comic books, and he appears as a recurring character throughout various Marvel stories.

-A brilliant biochemist named Michael Morbius, Morbius became a vampire when he tried a risky experiment to cure his rare blood disorder.
+A brilliant biochemist named Michael Morbius became a vampire when he tried a risky experiment to cure his rare blood disorder.
 Instead of healing himself, Morbius became afflicted with pseudo-vampirism, mimicking the creatures of vampire legend.

 The tragedy of Morbius isn't that he's after power or wealth, but survival.
-Because he is forced to drink human blood to survive, he is thwarted by Spider-Man in an morally gray twist on the familiar black and white, good versus evil binary in superhero stories.
+Because he is forced to drink human blood to survive, he is thwarted by Spider-Man in a morally gray twist on the familiar black and white, good versus evil binary in superhero stories.

 The popularity of Morbius stems from Marvel's dive into horror comics in the early 1970s.
 Just a little bit before the Satanic panic of the '80s, Marvel Comics introduced a slew of dark, edgy characters like Blade, Moon Knight, Man-Thing, Werewolf by Night, and Ghost Rider, as well as comic book series like The Tomb of Dracula and the anthology series Crypt of Shadows.
-In contrast to Marvel's usual stuff of superheroes, these horror comics were darker and sometimes aimed for an older audience (though kids still ate them up).
+In contrast to Marvel's usual superheroes, these horror comics were darker and sometimes aimed at an older audience (though kids still ate them up).